jacobbaek/ansible-nginxcache/README.md

-# deploy logging and monitoring service using Ansible
+# deploy cache and origin servers using Ansible

 # Support OS
 * Ubuntu 20.04